 Related Reading: Men get sexually harassed too!
 Here’s how to identify it…

 Getting progressively worse

 Wondering what to do when cat called?
 Look no further.
 There are ways to protect yourself.
 Tough laws hardly work as a magic wand to tackle such crimes.
-Instead, there should be high conviction rates that can create a threat of punishment and persecution in the mind of such people.
-The punishment should be calibrated to the degree of crime committed.
-Stand up and speak against sexual harassment to put an end to this widespread disease-like practice.
+Instead, there should be high conviction rates that can create a fear of punishment and persecution in the mind of such people.
+The punishment should be calibrated to the degree of the crime committed.
+Stand up and speak against sexual harassment to put an end to this widespread practice.

 Section 354 (A)

 A man committing any physical contact, advances involving unwelcome and explicit sexual overtures; demanding or requesting sexual favors; or showing pornography against the will of a woman; or making sexually colored remarks, shall be guilty of the offence of sexual harassment.
 This can lead to rigorous punishment extended up to 3 years.

 Obscene acts in any public place, singing obscene songs to the annoyance of other.
 This can lead to imprisonment up to 3 months or a fine, or both.

 Related Reading: Empathy – A short film on sexual harassment